UCL-CS35/incdb-poc/README.md

-# INcDb User (Prototype)
+# INcDb Proof of Concept

-A prototype app for INcDb that focus on implementing User Management functionality using Flask-User.

 ## Setup